navapatn/navapat.github.io/_pages/about.md

 1. **Human-LLM Interaction:** Exploring how humans can effectively leverage LLMs and how, in turn, LLMs can benefit from human knowledge intervention.
 2. **Human Intelligence Structures:** Investigating methods to build human intelligence structures, such as Knowledge Graphs and ontologies, to enhance machine learning and language models.
-3. **Knowledge Graph Applications:** Applying Knowledge Graphs to language models in areas such as Question Answering, Commonsense Reasoning, and text generation.
+3. **Knowledge Graph Applications:** Applying Knowledge Graphs to language models in areas such as question answering, commonsense reasoning, and text generation.

 A full list of my publications is in [this link](https://navapatn.github.io/publications/)